LadyNaggaga/sample-NerdDinner/README.md

     git clone https://github.com/aspnet/sample-NerdDinner.git
 ```

- 2. Navigate to your local copy of the sample-NerdDinner and, restore the packages specified in the project.json file.
+ 2. Navigate to your local copy of the sample-NerdDinner and, restore the packages.

  ```sh
     cd sample-NerdDinner